Sas2k/Lemon/docs/versioned_docs/version-1.3.0/tutorial/tutorial-part-5.md

-# Tutorial Part 5: Styling the blog and finalizing.
+# Part 5: Styling the blog and finalizing.

 In this part we're going to style the posts.